 The group proactively seeks feedback from external stakeholders about its customer service.
 Satisfaction surveys are conducted among customers and occupiers from time to time, thereby continuously improving and tailoring the group's services to provide exemplary customer experience.
-Upon the group's endeavor on driving customers' satisfaction, Metropole Square, property managed by a property management subsidiary, was awarded the "Progressive Award" in 2019 Inclusive Environment Recognition Scheme organized by The Hong Kong Joint Council for People with Disabilities.
+Upon the group's endeavor on driving customers' satisfaction, Peninsula Square, property managed by a property management subsidiary, was awarded the "Outstanding Managed Property Award" in Kowloon West Best Security Services Awards 2019 organised by Kowloon West Regional Crime Prevention Office.

 The group attaches importance to customer's data privacy and is dedicated to abiding by the requirements of the Personal Data (Privacy) Ordinance of Hong Kong.
+The group has Personal Data Privacy Policy and clear guideline for data protection, training arrangements would be kept going on to raise staff awareness of the Personal Data (Privacy) Ordinance.
 Customers' private information collected by the group is confidential and securely managed by the group.